pyomeca/bioptim/README.md

 ## Dependencies
 `bioptim` relies on several libraries.
 The most obvious one is `biorbd` suite (including indeed `biorbd` and `bioviz`), but some extra more are required.
-Due to the amount of different dependencies, it would be tedecious to show how to install them all here.
+Due to the amount of different dependencies, it would be tedious to show how to install them all here.
 The user is therefore invited to read the relevant documentation.

 Here is a list of all direct dependencies (meaning that some dependencies may require other libraries themselves):